krisppurg/dimscord/README.md

 Why Dimscord?
  * It is a bit more straightforward.
- * Nim is a good programming language and I believe that Nim should stand a chance on having a good enough discord library.
+ * Nim is a good programming language and I believe that Nim should stand a chance on having a up-to-date good enough discord library.
  * It has REST mode feature.
- * The other nim discord library has bunch of issues and also the way of handling.
+ * The other nim discord library has bunch of issues and it's unmaintained.

  ## FAQ:
  What is Nim?
    * Nim is a young statically-typed programming language that compiles to C/C++/JavaScript.
 It's similar to python and it's syntax is more clear.
 [You can read it more in the official website for Nim](https://nim-lang.org)

 ## Notes:
- * This library is 90% finished (estimate).
+ * This library is 92% finished (estimated).
- * When running your discord bot you would need to define `-d:ssl` e.g. `nim c -r -d:ssl yourfilename.nim`
+ * When running your discord bot you would need to define `-d:ssl` e.g. `nim c -r -d:ssl yourfilename.nim`, you can use `-d:dimscordDebug`, if you want to debug.

- * For compressing data and stuff you would need zlib1.dll to be installed, you can put it at your `.nimble/bin` directory or just simply put it at your folder.
+ * For compressing data and stuff you would need zlib1.(dll,dylib,so.1) to be installed, you can put it at your `.nimble/bin` directory or just simply put it at your folder.
  * Voice support will be added on later.

 ## How to install Dimscord: